top-dev-mania/k8-proxy-documentation/docs/websites/mastercard/overview.md

 3.Setup AWS cloud credentials

-    Under profile, select "Cloud Credentials" and click on "Add Cloud Credentails".
+    Under profile, select "Cloud Credentials" and click on "Add Cloud Credentials".
 Populate the details of region, access key, secret key, credentails name and save it.

 4.Create an ec2 node template.